primer/css/pages/css/getting-started/index.md

 ### Install Primer CSS

-Install the Primer CSS modules you wish to use by running the npm install command.
-This will install the module and all the dependencies into the `node_modules` directory.
+Install the Primer CSS npm package modules by running `npm install @primer/css`.
+This will install all of the SCSS source files into the `node_modules/@primer/css` directory.

 ```
 npm install primer --save